 But just because it includes more ingredients doesn't mean this recipe is complicated or will take a long time to make.
 This garlic fried egg recipe just adds one additional step and will be on the breakfast table in about five minutes!

-- Butter or cooking spray to coat frying pan
+Unsalted butter, or cooking spray, to coat frying pan

 1 tablespoon lemon juice, freshly squeezed

 1/4 teaspoon freshly ground black pepper, or to taste

 Over medium heat, melt butter in a frying pan, or coat the pan with cooking spray before heating.
 Add garlic and lemon juice and sauté for about 2 minutes, watching to make sure the garlic doesn't burn.

 Crack eggs into frying pan.
 Sprinkle with salt and pepper and cook for about 2 minutes, until yolk begins to get a little firm.